Ease Of Use

 There are a few features in premium that may be worth paying for.
 The plagiarism checker is a feature that we would normally pay a stand alone tool for so this part is definitely worth it.
 As for the vocabulary enchantments and writing style checks, they are useful if you rely Grammarly more and you find that you prefer not to have a proofreader but to quickly edit your own posts.
 If that’s the case, then premium is definitely a must for you (compared to the free version) and it should be paid for with the money you save from not hiring a proofreader.
 But don’t forget that a proofreader can’t check for plagiarism and a good one will cost some money.

 To continue improving your abilities as a writer and lifelong learner, check out our other articles here at Self Development Secrets!
-From grammar checkers like Grammarly to quick self-education apps like Audible or Kindle Unlimited, our reviews help you to discover the many ways in which you can optimize your personal and educational growth.
+From a grammar checker like Grammarly to quick self-education apps like Audible or Kindle Unlimited, our reviews help you to discover a lot of ways in which you can optimize your personal and educational growth.
 Hope our Grammarly review has helped you!